Cairo Travel Guide: 15 Top Things to do in Cairo, Egypt🇪🇬

 Cairo Citadel is open from 09:00 until 17:00, and tickets costs EGP 180 for adults and EGP 90 for students (For Egyptian and Arabs; tickets costs EGP 40 for adults and EGP 20 for students), for night visiting hours tickets costs EGP 160 for adults and EGP 80 for students (For Egyptians and Arabs; tickets costs EGP 30 for adults and EGP 10 for students).

-7. Mosque of Muhammad Ali
+7. Mosque Of Muhammad Ali

 The Mosque of Muhammad Ali is located on the hilltop in the Citadel of Cairo.
 The mosque is a beautiful site to visit and it has a view overlooking the entire city.
 Entrance is free since you buy tickets for the entry of the citadel, and opening hours are mentioned above for the Citadel of Cairo.